Visionary social activist and Lutheran church member, Hal Colston was working at a Vermont

 What's next for Good News Garage?

-Good News Garage has provided more than 4,400 vehicles throughout New England and continues to serve low-income New England families and has provided nearly 5,000 cars to date.
+Good News Garage continues to serve low-income New England families and has provided nearly 5,000 cars to date.
 We are committed to working with our community and our parent organization to expand our services to more families.

 Stay in touch with us through Facebook